 Most tours out of Reykjavik use the bus stops littered throughout the city.
 Some providers will pick you up from your hotel.
 While Reykjavik is a walkable city, make sure you know where you are walking to.

-Our tour van, which was a Mercedes Benz, had less than 20 seats, offered WiFi and USB charging outlets, and was much easier to locate in a parking lot of huge buses.
+The Mercedes Benz tour van had less than 20 seats, offered USB charging outlets, and was much easier to locate in a parking lot of huge buses.
 Although I knew there would be WiFi from the tour description, the charging ports were another welcomed bonus.
-While it felt a little tight to walk through the narrow aisle flank by rows of single and double seats, the vehicle was comfortable to be in.
-Likewise, having the option to sit by oneself rather shoulder-to-shoulder with a stranger was another plus for solo travelers (although not one I took after meeting another fellow solo tourist, Catherine).

 Golden Circle Sights